-Although not present in older complex arithmetic facilities such as Fortran's, the imaginary types naturally model the imaginary axis of complex analysis, promote computational and storage efficiency, and capture the completeness and consistency of IEC 559 arithmetic for the complex domain.
-See also rationale for §G.5.

-Because of their representation and alignment requirements, imaginary arguments can be used like real arguments for fprintf and fscanf.
+- Although not present in older complex arithmetic facilities such as Fortran's, the imaginary types naturally model the imaginary axis of complex analysis, promote computational and storage efficiency, and capture the completeness and consistency of IEC 60559 arithmetic for the complex domain.
+See also rationale for §G.5. - The representation and alignment requirements of imaginary types are intended to allow imaginary arguments to fprintf and fscanf; however, technically speaking, this invokes undefined behavior because corresponding real and imaginary types are not compatible types.
+The recommended practice is that implementations promote arguments with float imaginary types to double imaginary, and treat the arguments as if they had the corresponding real type.
+When no prototype is in scope, function calls involving arguments with imaginary types should behave in a similar manner.

-G.4 Binary operators
+G.5 Binary operators

-G.4.1 Multiplicative operators
+G.5.1 Multiplicative operators

-15 Text book formulas for complex arithmetic tend to turn infinite inputs into NaNs, often losing useful information unnecessarily.
-For example,

-$$(1+i0)(\infty+i\infty) => (1\infty - 0\infty) + i(0\infty+1\infty) => NaN+iNaN$$ but for applications modeling the Riemann sphere, result values of infinite magnitude would be more useful (even though their phase angles may be meaningless).
+Text book formulas for complex arithmetic tend to turn infinite inputs into NaNs, often losing useful information unnecessarily.
+For example, and but for applications modeling the Riemann sphere, result values of infinite magnitude would be more useful (even though their phase angles may be meaningless).
 In order to support the one-infinity model, C9X regards any complex value with at least one infinite part as a complex infinity (even if the other part is a NaN), and guarantees that operations and functions honor basic properties of infinities, and provides the cproj function to map all infinities to a canonical one.
 For example, a finite non-zero value times an infinity must be an infinity, hence $(1+i0)(\infty+i\infty)$ must be an infinity.
 In the same spirit, $cexp(\infty+iNaN)$ is an infinity and $cexp(-\infty+iNaN)$ is a complex zero, which preserve cabs(cexp(x+iy)) = exp(x).